Octaves0911/SeeVid/README.md

   # SeeVid

 Thinking of adding a magical sunset scene to end a reel?
 Maybe particular part of a conference that you missed?
 Whatever it maybe, SeeVid provides you the timestamp of the exact content you're looking for with just a prompt word.
 It serves by helping pinpoint these instances to you, make the task of extracting your favorite clip from a video hassle-free and thus conveniently aiding users in the creation of diverse content!
+You can have a look at the working by [clicking here](https://www.youtube.com/watch?v=0pWg_VNPZz0).

   # Problem Statement